bluebanquise/bluebanquise/roles/automate/README.md

 ### Create tasks list

-The tool expect a task list to be provided.
+The tool expects a task list to be provided.

 Create file `/etc/bbautomate/tasks.yml`, and define your tasks the following way: